 Meet Dan.
 He is the Program Manager organizing all of us and working to fund projects that need to be done.
-Then there’s the field crew, 6 of them, Chris, Nalu, Chawn, Ryan, Dustin, and Kelson.
+Then there’s the field crew, 5 of them, Chris, Nalu, Chawn, Dustin, and Kamu.
 They bust their bums out there protecting the rainforest with fence and muscle.
 And then there’s Allison who gets to spread the news about EMWP.
 She does the public relations and outreach.
 Shannon is the administrative wizard who works wonders with the numbers and the paperwork.
 Together we staff the East Maui Watershed Partnership, proud to be doing our part in preserving this island’s fragile ecosystem.

 Dan Eisenberg – Program Manager

 Since 2008 Dan has been involved in on the ground natural resource management in East Maui.
 He came to EMWP with a lifelong experience of extended trips to rugged environments including geologic field work, lightweight backpacking, and competitive rock climbing.
 Dan is always excited about adopting and applying new technologies and enjoys working with the EMWP’s Geographic Information System.
 In his time off he enjoys landscaping with native plants and gardening.

 Shannon Paapanen comes to EMWP with twenty some years experience as an administrative assistant/office manager in a variety of settings, from legal to non-profit.
 Raised in Hawaiʻi with roots on Maui, she has a deep love for the Hawaiʻi’s native forest and is happy to have the opportunity to apply her experience and energy toward protecting it.
 Shannon also enjoys vegetable gardening, casual snorkeling and growing native plants in her own yard.

 Allison Borell- Outreach and Education Liaison